 What psychometric tests in recruitment can do is provide a basis for understanding how candidates work and guide interview processes to uncover the best talent for roles.

 Psychometric testing companies designed these tests to eliminate “gut feel” by putting candidates on a level playing field.
-But when they’re used as a sole decision-making tool or by people who can’t read them properly, issues can appear:
+But when people who can’t read them properly use them as a sole decision-making tool, they cause issues.

 - Unconscious bias across languages: It’s difficult to standardise psychometric tests across languages.
 They can be culturally skewed to English speakers.
 However, some psychometric test providers, like Thomas International provide test input and reports in various languages to mitigate this risk.

-- Prospects being nervous: Answers can be skewed because someone is feeling particularly nervous.
+- Nervous prospects: Prospects can skew answers because they feel particularly nervous.
 (Perhaps because they’re interviewing for their dream job…).
-However, the tests themselves are quite straightforward and there are credibility checks within the tools to understand and identify skews.
+However, the tests are quite straightforward and there are credibility checks within the tools to understand and identify skews.

 - Other factors are diminished: Hiring managers can assume psychometric tests just pull out the most appropriate candidate.
 That diminishes the importance of attributes like candidates’ qualifications and experience, all of which carry their own weight.

-How Psychometric Tests in Recruitment Should be Used
+How we Should Use Psychometric Tests in Recruitment

-Recruitment is a well-defined and thorough process and psychometric tests are just one tool recruiters can use.
+Recruitment should be a thorough process where psychometric tests are just one part of it.
 From the first assignment scoping meeting, a variety of tools and techniques identify the candidate criteria, their job role, and how they’ll work within the role and company.